w4111/hw1-f22/README.md

 Notes

 * You can draw the diagram by hand and scan it, or use an app like powerpoint or https://app.diagrams.net/
 * If you scan a diagram, make sure it is easily legible.
-Parts that the staff cannot read/interpret will be maked as incorrect.
+Parts that the staff cannot read/interpret will be considered incorrect.
 * If the specification does not explicitly provide a key attribute for an entity set, you can assume there is an id.

 ## 1.2.
 (5 points) More Database Design

 GitHub is a web based Git repository hosting service that provides version control and source code management functionality.
-It provides several collaboarative features like bug tracking, task management, contribution analytics for every project.
-Handling big code-bases and with multiple people working on them, indeed becomes a tedious task, GitHub helps to make this exercise easier.
+It provides several collaboarative features like bug tracking, task management, and contribution analytics for every project.
+Handling big code bases and with multiple people working on them, indeed becomes a tedious task, GitHub helps to make this exercise easier.
 GitHub’s bug tracker is called Issues, and has its own section in every repository.
 Issues are kind of like shared e-mails, and a great way to keep track of tasks, enhancements, and bugs for the projects.
 You may learn more about github issues at [Github-Issues](https://guides.github.com/features/issues/)

-Visit the issues page of any public repository on Github, For example visit [Tensorflow-Issues](https://github.com/tensorflow/tensorflow/issues).
+Visit the issues page of any public repository on Github, For example, visit [Tensorflow-Issues](https://github.com/tensorflow/tensorflow/issues).
 Analyze the page and the linked issue pages to understand its data requirements.

 Then,

-* design an E-R diagram for the website that captures its main functionality of issues, and comments.
+* Design an E-R diagram for the website that captures its main functionality of issues, and comments.
 * Include at least 4 entities, 4 relationships, and 3 constraints, in the same format as part 1 of this homework.
 * 2 of the entities should be **Issues** and **comments**.
 You are free to choose the other two.
 * For each entity, relationship and constraint, include a 1-2 sentence description that justifies your decision to include it and design it in the matter that you did.